TraDukTer/SpydReader/README.md

 SpydReader flashes words (or groups of words) from an input text in the center of a configurable area to force the user to read the words quickly or miss them on the one hand, and to remove the mental overhead of moving the text along on the other.
 Research on the effects of RSVP on reading speed and comprehension are mixed, but I have found it useful in skimming uninteresting texts.
 RSVP can also be used to aid in reading with peripheral vision by those whose whose central vision is diminished, who may find it difficult to follow conventionally displayed text without centering it in their vision.

 As of January 2025, I am developing SpydReader on my own and am not looking for contributors at this time.
 I intend to develop SpydReader alone into some kind of minimum lovable product and an entry into my personal programming portfolio.
-I welcome feedback and input on e.g. future features via my GitHub account, and don't rule out co-operating with other developers at a later date..
+I welcome feedback and input on e.g. future features via my GitHub account, and don't rule out co-operating with other developers at a later date.

 ## 1.2.
 Features